sunnybhambhani/todayslearning/inProgress/trivy.md

 ## trivy ##

-It is critical to scan for vulnerabilities, and there are numerous tools and utilities available today, my favourite of which is Trivy.
+It is crucial to scan for vulnerabilities, and there are numerous tools and utilities available, and `Trivy` is one of the most convinient tool to help you with this.

-Trivy is a command-line vulnerability scanner that can do much more than simply scan containers or Docker images.
+Trivy is a command-line vulnerability scanner that can do much more than simply scan images.
 It can help you scan your config files for errors, scan the filesystem, scan your local and remote repositories, and, most importantly, scan your K8s cluster (though this is an experimental feature as of this writing).

+It's installation is pretty straight forward, ref. https://aquasecurity.github.io/trivy/v0.18.3/installation/ for more details.

 Just a quick overview of Trivy.
 It is intended to quickly and easily detect known vulnerabilities in your platform, and it can be integrated into your CI/CD pipeline to ensure that vulnerabilities are discovered and addressed early in the development process.
-It is free and open-source software that can run on a variety of operating systems such as Linux, macOS, and Windows.
+It is a free and open-source software that can run on a variety of operating systems such as Linux, macOS, and Windows.

 Though running trivy is simple and only requires one command, one frequently asked question is how trivy works.
 To give you a quick overview, trivy follows the following process in the backend:
 - First comes `image scanning`, Trivy starts by scanning the container image layer by layer.
 It examines the filesystem, installed packages and libraries.